Build Introduction

 Which Elixirs Should You Use?

-When in town you can visit the Alchemist to craft helpful elixirs which will provide a special effect and increase your experience gain.
-Crafting has been simplified back in Patch 1.4.0, and there are fewer specific flowers to harvest; instead, almost all herbs in the world drop as Bundles of Dried Herbs, allowing you to craft the elixirs you want.
+When in town, you can visit the Alchemist to craft helpful elixirs, which will provide a special effect and increase your experience gain.
+Almost all herbs in the world drop as Bundles of Dried Herbs, allowing you to craft the elixirs you want.
 Some elixirs cannot be crafted and can only drop from things like Helltide or Nightmare Dungeons.

 For this build, we recommend Elixir of Resourcefulness for the increased maximum resources to scale both